ShellCode33/ArchLinux-Hardened/docs/THREAT_MODEL.md

 - Thieves that could steal my hardware
 - Corporations that make money on my back
 - Script kiddies, and even more tech savvy hackers
-- I wish I could but there's no way I can protect from state-sponsored hackers considering how much money and manpower they have
+- Slow down state-sponsored hackers as much as possible, but considering how much money and manpower they have, if I'm being targeted I do realize there's nothing I can do

 ## How likely is it that I will need to protect it?